Pets

 Any questions about bringing pets to the Netherlands from abroad, can be answered by the Nederlandse Voedsel- en Warenautoriteit – NVWA (Netherlands Food and Consumer Product Safety Authority).

 When planning to import a dog, it must be microchipped and registered with the municipality within 2 weeks of its arrival in the Netherlands.
 The microchip is normally implanted by a vet, who can also advise on how to register the animal.
-Once registered the owner usually has to a pay dog tax to the municipality.
+Once registered the owner has to a pay dog tax to the municipality.
 The amount varies greatly from on municipality to another and it may vary depending on how many dogs are registered.

 In the Maastricht Region, hondenbelasting (dog tax) is paid to Belastingsamenwerking Gemeenten en Waterschappen – BsGW, and once the dog is registered with the municipality owners will receive the tax bill from BsGW.